roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 #### 2. The 2021-2022 Post-Surge Contraction
 Beginning in April 2021, revenue entered a sustained contraction, recording 21 consecutive months of YoY declines through the very end of 2022, culminating in a severe 46% annual revenue drop versus 2021.
-The contraction coincided with post-pandemic normalization and a materially different 2022 macroeconomic environment, including elevated inflation,rising interest rates and an escalating shift back to physical retail.
-As consumer spending power weakened, the market ultimately contracted in October 2022 at a lifetime low of ~$178K.
+The contraction coincided with post-pandemic normalization and a materially different 2022 macroeconomic environment, including elevated inflation,rising interest rates and a broader return to in-store shopping.
+Monthly revenue ultimately reached a four-year low of ~$178K in October 2022.

 <img width="1296" height="718" alt="image" src="https://github.com/user-attachments/assets/158637ec-72a0-48df-8ca8-71fe23c2000b" />